walles/riff/README.md

 * Consider doing per-word / token refining rather than per-character
 * Think about how to visualize an added line break together with some indentation on the following line.
-* Do "git show 57f27da" and think about what rule we should use to get the REVERSE vs reversed() lines highlighted.
+* Do `git show 57f27da` and think about what rule we should use to get the REVERSE vs reversed() lines highlighted.
-* Do "git show 2ac5b06" and think about what rule we should use to highlight all of both "some" and "one or".
+* Do `git show 2ac5b06` and think about what rule we should use to highlight all of both `some` and `one or`.
-* Make sure we highlight the output of "git log -p" properly.
+* Make sure we highlight the output of `git log -p` properly.
 If we get something unexpected, maybe just go back to :initial?
-* Make sure we highlight the output of "git show --stat" properly
+* Make sure we highlight the output of `git show --stat` properly
 * Make sure we can handle a git conflict resolution diff.
 File format is described at http://git-scm.com/docs/git-diff#_combined_diff_format.
-* Given two files on the command line, we should pass them and any options on to "diff" and highlight the result.
+* Given two files on the command line, we should pass them and any options on to `diff` and highlight the result.
-* Given three files on the command line, we should pass them and any options on to "diff3" and highlight the result
+* Given three files on the command line, we should pass them and any options on to `diff3` and highlight the result

 # TODO future
 * Detect moved blocks and use a number as a prefix for both the add